Ernest Augustus, King of Hanover: Relations with Britain

 British "To Hanover" token or "Cumberland Jack", marking Ernest's departure from Britain.
 These pieces were struck through much of the 19th century as whist counters and were sometimes passed as real gold coins to the unwary.

-Ernest Augustus is supposed to have asked the advice of the Duke of Wellington as to what course he should take after Victoria's accession, with Wellington supposedly saying "Go before you are pelted out."
+Ernest Augustus is supposed to have asked the advice of the Duke of Wellington as to what course he should take after Queen Victoria's accession, with Wellington supposedly saying "Go before you are pelted out."
 However, Bird dismisses this story as unlikely, given Wellington's customary respect to royalty and the fact that Ernest had little choice in what to do—he had to go to his kingdom as quickly as possible.
 One decision the new king did have to make was whether, in his capacity as Duke of Cumberland, to swear allegiance to Victoria in the House of Lords.
 Shortly after William's death, Ernest heard from Lord Lyndhurst that Lord Cottenham, the Lord Chancellor, had stated that he would refuse to administer the Oath of Allegiance to the King, as a foreign sovereign.
 The King hurriedly appeared in the House of Lords, before his departure for Hanover, and subscribed to the Oath before the Chief Clerk as a matter of routine.
 Ernest was heir presumptive to Queen Victoria until the birth of her daughter Victoria, Princess Royal, in November 1840.
 The Lord Privy Seal, George Villiers, 4th Earl of Clarendon, wrote, "What the country cares about is to have a life more, whether male or female, between the succession and the King of Hanover."

 Almost immediately upon going to Hanover, the King became involved in a dispute with his niece.
-Queen Victoria had a strained relationship with her mother Victoria, Duchess of Kent, and wanted to give the Duchess accommodation near her, for the sake of appearances—but not too near her.
+Queen Victoria had a strained relationship with her mother Victoria, Duchess of Kent, and wanted to give the Duchess accommodation near her, for the sake of appearances, but not too near her.
 To that end, she asked the King to give up his apartments at St James's Palace in favour of the Duchess.
 The King, wishing to retain apartments in London in anticipation of frequent visits to England and reluctant to give way in favour of a woman who had frequently fought with his brother, King William, declined and the Queen angrily rented a house for her mother.
 At a time when the Queen was trying to pay off her father's debts, she saw this as an unnecessary expense.
 Her ill-feeling towards the King increased when he refused, and advised his two surviving brothers to refuse as well, to give precedence to her intended husband, Prince Albert of Saxe-Coburg and Gotha.
 Ernest argued that the standing of the various royal families had been settled at the Congress of Vienna and that the King of Hanover should not have to yield to one whom he described as a "paper Royal Highness".
 The act which naturalised Albert as a British subject left the question of his precedence unresolved.